The Haunted Palace (poem): Adaptations

-In 1904, French composer Florent Schmitt wrote an etude, Le palais hanté, derived from "The Haunted Palace".
+In 1904, French composer Florent Schmitt wrote an étude, Le palais hanté, derived from "The Haunted Palace".

 In 1963, the poem provided the title for a Roger Corman film of the same name.
 The actual plot of Corman's film The Haunted Palace comes almost entirely from The Case of Charles Dexter Ward, a novel by H. P. Lovecraft.
 By 1963, Corman had produced several highly lucrative films based on Poe's work, but Lovecraft was not at that time a well-known author; according to Corman on the DVD making-of featurette, the studio forced him to name this movie after one of Poe's poems (and included a Poe epigraph in the credits) so that audiences would believe it to be another film based on Poe's writings.

 In 1987, Bulgarian rock band Shturcite released a song, "Omagiosaniyat zamuk".
 The song's lyrics are a translation of The Haunted Palace into Bulgarian but, in 1990, when the track was released on the compilation The Crickets, the track title was back-translated into English as "The Haunted Castle".

-The British musician Peter Hammill incorporated a musical setting of the poem into his opera based on the Poe short story, The Fall of the House of Usher.
+British musician Peter Hammill incorporated a musical setting of the poem into his opera based on the Poe short story, The Fall of the House of Usher.

-In 2009, Lithuanian contemporary classical music composer Giedrius Alkauskas wrote an Art song for a bass singer and a piano, based on the translation of "The Haunted Palace" into Lithuanian made by Aleksys Churginas.
+In 2009, Lithuanian contemporary classical music composer Giedrius Alkauskas wrote an art song for a bass singer and a piano, based on the translation of "The Haunted Palace" into Lithuanian made by Aleksys Churginas.